sakaiproject/sakai/providers/kerberos/README.txt

 valid Kerberos principal to use Sakai, follow the instructions below under ADVANCED OPTIONS.

 In addition, to protect the integrity of your Kerberos password, the use of a secure Web front-end is HIGHLY recommended.

+NOTE: To use this provider with an existing or new systemwide configuration, contact your local administrator or follow the steps in SYSTEMWIDE.txt.
+By default, most JDKs are NOT configured for use with Kerberos.

 **GENERAL SETUP**

-To use this provider:
+To use this provider using $SAKAI_HOME/sakai.properties:

-1) Configure Java for Kerberos using JAAS:

-- Find the file java.security in the your Java installation, usually in
-$JAVA_HOME/lib/security or $JAVA_HOME/jre/lib/security.

-- Add this block (or edit an existing block):

-# Default login configuration file
-#
-#login.config.url.1=file:${user.home}/.java.login.config
-login.config.url.1=file:${java.home}/lib/security/jaas.conf

-The name of the login configuration file can be anything.

-- In the same directory as java.security, create a file called jaas.conf with the following content:
+1) Create a JAAS configuration file.
+A sample file -- sakai-jaas.conf -- with the following content is included with the provider:

 /*
- * Login Configuration for the JAAS Applications
+ * JAAS Login Configuration for Sakai
  */

 KerberosAuthentication {
    com.sun.security.auth.module.Krb5LoginModule required;
 };

-The UserDirectoryProvider uses the KerberosAuthentication context by default; it can be configured by changing the loginContext parameter in the components.xml file described in Step 3.
+The provider uses the KerberosAuthentication context by default; it can be configured by changing the loginContext parameter in the components.xml file described in Step 3.
+Each context name is unique and may not be duplicated.

-- Copy or create a symlink to your existing krb5.conf in the same directory as java.security.
+The installation of this file is described in Step 4.

-2) Test your JAAS installation.
-A test program (JaasTest.java) is available to confirm Kerberos authentication.
+2) A test program (JaasTest.java) is available to confirm Kerberos authentication.
 To run it:

 $ javac JaasTest.java
+$ java -Djava.security.auth.login.config=sakai-jaas.conf \
-$ java JaasTest KerberosAuthentication
+ JaasTest KerberosAuthentication

 LoginContext for testing: KerberosAuthentication
 Enter a username and password to test this LoginContext.